- Where is UC Davis Study Abroad?

-- Once you have decided on a program you would like to apply for, you should visit the ‘Apply’ link on the UCEAP website and make your MyEAP account.
+Once you have decided on a program you would like to apply for, you should visit the ‘Apply Now’ link on the upper right-hand corner of the UCEAP website and make your MyEAP account.

 - How do I find the application deadlines for the program?
 I don’t see them on the UCEAP website.

 - UCEAP deadlines vary by campus so you will find them on the campus website.
-Visit the Deadlines tab of the UC Davis Study Abroad Website to find your program deadline.
-Be aware, program deadlines are much earlier than UC Davis Summer and Quarter abroad, sometimes up to a year in advance.
+Visit our Deadlines page to find your program.
+Be aware, program deadlines are sometimes up to a year in advance of your program.

 - Is the application just online or do I need to turn in anything to the UC Davis Study Abroad Office?

-- If you finish your online applications and hit “Submit,” and "submit your enrollment" for both MyEAP and Horizons, you have not finished applying to the program.
-You need to collect the documents on your application checklist and turn them into UC Davis Study Abroad by the program deadline.
-Once we receive the physical documents in our office, your application is complete.
-Be sure to read the section "Instructions for UC Davis Students" on your MyEAP online application instructions to clarify what needs to be turned in.
+- If you finish your online applications and hit “Submit,” and "submit your enrollment" for both MyEAP and UC Davis, your application is complete.
+Be sure to read the section "Instructions for UC Davis Students" on your MyEAP online application instructions to clarify what needs to be included.

 - I’m not planning to get major credit while abroad.
 Do I still have to meet with my major advisor to apply to the program?